 The different players have specifics in their reconciliation processes.
 In the traditional mechanism, service fees are generally higher and the whole process – more sluggish.
 Online payments mean lower fees and faster delivery but also implies a more complex reconciliation process.
 Formats inevitably vary and the file import itself requires a lot of manual work in the absence of an automated method.
 Further, files enrichment and transformation prior to the matching itself is laborious and error prone, compromising the integrity of the input data.
 Cash in transit needs to be accurately reflected in the accounting systems and consequently verified against the bank statements.
 In addition, reconciliation requirements in the remittance industry may also pertain to non-financial data such as personal identification data.

 Our clients are among the top 10 global providers in the online remittance ecosystem and demanded technological solution that would address the challenges of a fast paced, highly competitive environment, and skyrocketing transaction volumes.
 The spreadsheet framework used as a legacy method of reconciliation was not nearly sufficient for their needs.
-They were scouting for agile, scalable, ERP agnostic tool that would seamlessly and painlessly integrate with their current systems.
+They were scouting for an agile, scalable, ERP agnostic tool that would seamlessly and painlessly integrate with their current systems.

 Scalability and room to grow are cited among the primary drivers to leverage the ReconArt solution.
 The matching engine and its critical mission to bolster internal control of incoming and outgoing transactions was the second major requirement.

 User friendly interface and rule based end-to-end reconciliation are among the immediate benefits observed by the clients.
 Automated journal entries following the matching stage provided an agile interlock with the incumbent accounting system.